shadowezz/Productiv/docs/UserGuide.md

 * Searches return deliverables matching at least one keyword, e.g. `Homepage Navigation` will return `Complete Homepage` and `Increase size of Navigation Bar`.

 Examples:
-* `find Homepage urgent` returns a deliverable with title `Complete homepage` and another with description `Urgent, client is unhappy`.
+* `find mock-ups urgent` returns a deliverable with title `Finish mock-ups` and another with description `This is urgent and important!`.
-* `find Mockup` returns a deliverable with name `Complete mockup` and another with description `Add more details to existing Mockup`.
+* `find plan` returns a deliverable with name `Finalize design and plan` and another with description `Reminder to plan time wisely.`.

 #### Listing all deliverables: `list`